 Shortening the wheelbase on a car who’s engine sits over or forward of the front axle actually worsens weight bias towards a front heavy vehicle.
-This was proven when the press got their hands on an homologation model: it tipped the scales at 62.1% over the front axle (the old quattro had 60%).
+This was proven when the press got their hands on its first Sport quattro homologation model: it tipped the scales at 62.1% over the front axle (the old quattro had 60%).
 However, the wheelbase being very short makes for a quicker turn-in and greatly reduces rear stability which, in the Sport quattro’s case, could offset its understeer issue if driven properly.
 This was no easy task as the drivers had to push harder and aggressively “flog” the car through the corners for this to take effect.
 It was reported that the car still suffered from terminal understeer in low speed corners and/or if driven too cautiously.

 As such, there was only one good way to drive the Sport Quattro S1: all out.

-The new Sport quattro S1 also featured an upgraded all aluminium 20V turbo engine capable of easily producing 450 HP.
+The new Sport quattro S1 also featured an upgraded all aluminium 20V turbo engine capable of easily producing 450 BHP.
 However, it was also more “peaky”, making the most of its horsepower in the very high RPM range, which made it ever more difficult to drive on top of its already twitchy handling.
 This led Audi Sport to develop a closer ratio 6 speed transmission then later the Porsche derived “PDK” unit to help keep revs high and shifts quick.